800-999-7378

 To obtain an ingress protection rating, a company must undergo Ingress Protection Testing by an independent, certified party.
 The company first determines which IP rating it wishes to obtain for a particular product, and then the independent party performs a series of tests to give the proper IP rating.
 The party conducting the testing will charge for their services, and in many cases, the cost is ultimately passed to consumers with the product's final price point.
 Though consumers may pay more up-front, they usually benefit from long-term savings by avoiding frequent repairs and product replacement.

-IP ratings consist of the letters "IP" followed by a two-digit code (for example, IP67).
+IP ratings consist of the letters "IP" followed by a two-digit code.
 Each digit of the code represents the item's protection range.
-The first number denotes foreign body ingress protection, the second number denotes moisture.
-In general, the higher the number, the greater the protection.
+The first number denotes foreign body ingress protection; the second number denotes moisture.

 The First Digit: Protection Against Solids